 This tour can be combined with our Argentina: Northeast - Iberá Marshlands and Iguazú National Park birding tour followed by our Argentina: Southern Patagonia - Los Glaciares National Park, Austral Rail and Hooded Grebe birding tour.
 Itinerary (17 days/16 nights) Day 1.
 Arrival in Buenos Aires and Costanera Sur Ecological Reserve We will meet you on arrival at the Ezeiza International airport in Buenos Aires.
-You will be transferred to the hotel and if time permits and the group is keen, we can spend our first afternoon birding the Costanera Sur Ecological Reserve.
-This is a wonderful spot located within the city where we might find Coscoroba Swan, the fabulous-looking Rosy-billed Pochard, Masked Duck, Silver Teal and many other good wildfowl species.
-Picazuro

-Pigeon, Gilded Sapphire, Checkered Woodpecker, Green-barred Woodpecker, Wrenlike Rushbird, the brightly colored Red-crested Cardinal, Rufous Hornero and Guira Cuckoo are common here and are certainly full of charisma.
+You will be transferred to the hotel and if time permits, we can spend our first afternoon birding the Costanera Sur Ecological Reserve.
+This is a wonderful spot located within the city where we might find Coscoroba Swan, the fabulous-looking Rosy-billed Pochard, Masked Duck, Silver Teal and many other wildfowl species.
+Picazuro Pigeon, Gilded Sapphire, Checkered Woodpecker, Green-barred Woodpecker, Wren-like Rushbird, the brightly colored Redcrested Cardinal, Rufous Hornero and Guira Cuckoo are common here and are certainly full of charisma.
 Monk Parakeet abounds and we usually also find its stunning-looking cousin, Nanday Parakeet.
-Rufescent Tiger Heron, Chimango Caracara, Grey-breasted Martin, Masked Gnatcatcher and if we are lucky Long-winged Harrier.
+We also hope to find Rufescent Tiger Heron, Chimango Caracara, Grey-breasted Martin, Masked Gnatcatcher and if we are lucky, Long-winged Harrier.
 Overnight: Hotel Pestana, Buenos Aires Day 2.
-Flight to Tucumán and transfer to Tafí del Valle We shall fly to Tucumán and drive from here to Tafí del Valle, where we spend two nights.
-During our drive we ascend into beautiful cloudforest (Yungas) and start looking for Rufousthroated Dipper (one of the most important birds of the trip).
-Other good birds to be found in the area include the spectacular Red-tailed Comet, Yellow-striped Brushfinch, Rustybrowed Warbling Finch, White-browed Tapaculo, Torrent Duck, Grey-hooded Parakeet, Aplomado Falcon, Variable Hawk, Plain-mantled Tit-Spinetail, Brown-capped Tit-Spinetail and Ornate Tinamou.
+Flight to Tucumán and transfer to Tafí del Valle We will fly to Tucumán and drive from here to Tafí del Valle, where we spend two nights.
+Along the drive we ascend into beautiful cloudforest (Yungas) and start looking for Rufous-throated Dipper (one of the most important birds of the trip).
+Other important birds to be found in the area include the spectacular Red-tailed Comet, Yellow-striped Brushfinch, Rusty-browed Warbling Finch, White-browed Tapaculo, Torrent Duck, Grey-hooded Parakeet, Aplomado Falcon, Variable Hawk, Plain-mantled Tit-Spinetail, Brown-capped Tit-Spinetail and Ornate Tinamou.
 Overnight: Hostería Lunahuana, Tafí del Valle